 Career options with the i-LLB (Hons) Law Degree

-Investigative and research abilities are essential requirements for a journalist – skills you’ll have in abundance after completing your law degree.
+Journalism - Investigative and research abilities are essential requirements for a journalist.
+You’ll have these skills in abundance after completing your law degree.
 In fact, many successful journalists and writers have a background in law, perhaps because both areas attract those who are able to think critically and construct a strong and persuasive argument.

 What can I do with an LLM degree?